-The estimated coefficient (-1.03) implies that a one-student decline in enrollment was associated with providing MGNREGA employment to 43 households.14 The lower bound of the estimated 95% confidence interval (-2.30) rejects a one-student decline in enrollment being associated with providing MGNREGA employment to fewer than 19 households.
+The estimated coefficient (-1.03) implies that a one-student decline in enrollment was associated with providing MGNREGA employment to 43 households.
+The lower bound of the estimated 95% confidence interval (-2.30) rejects a one-student decline in enrollment being associated with providing MGNREGA employment to fewer than 19 households.

-The estimated coefficient (-1.03) also implies that MGNREGA expenditures of \$6,915 were associated with a one-student decline in enrollment.15 The estimated 95% confidence interval rejects MGNREGA expenditures of less than \$3,087 being associated with a one-student decline in enrollment.
+The estimated coefficient (-1.03) also implies that MGNREGA expenditures of \$6,915 were associated with a one-student decline in enrollment.
+The estimated 95% confidence interval rejects MGNREGA expenditures of less than \$3,087 being associated with a one-student decline in enrollment.

-By contrast, a one-student increase in enrollment costs approximately \$11 through construction of school latrines in rural India (Adukia, 2017).
-MGNREGA employment is often directed toward infrastructure construction, and so allocating an additional 0.16% of the MGNREGA budget to school latrine construction (or other infrastructure initiatives with similar cost effectiveness) would offset the estimated decline in school enrollment associated with providing employment guarantees.16 At the lower bound of the 95% confidence interval,
+By contrast, targeted education interventions in developing countries generally have much greater impact on student enrollment per dollar spent.
+For example, a one-student increase in enrollment costs approximately \$11 through construction of school latrines in rural India (Adukia, 2017).
+MGNREGA employment is often directed toward infrastructure construction, and so allocating an additional 0.16% of the MGNREGA budget to school latrine construction (or other education initiatives with similar cost effectiveness) would offset the estimated decline in school enrollment associated with providing employment guarantees.
+At the lower bound of the 95% confidence interval, the negative spillover impact on education could be offset through an additional 0.35% of expenditure.
+The estimated costs of increasing school enrollment vary across interventions and developing country contexts, with

-14The regression sample includes 743,163 schools, and total DISE enrollment across all MGNREGA districts is 1.18 times the DISE enrollment in sample schools, so the estimated coefficient of -1.03 implies an approximate nationwide decline in school enrollment of 905,636 students.
+&lt;sup>17The regression sample includes 743,163 schools, and total DISE enrollment across all MGNREGA districts is 1.18 times the DISE enrollment in sample schools, so the estimated coefficient of -1.03 implies an approximate nationwide decline in school enrollment of 905,636 students.
 In fiscal year 2009-10, MGNREGA paid for the employment of 52.6 million households, with 2.8 billion person-days of work.
 Dividing by an average 87,643 households employed in a district gives approximately 43 households per one-student decline in enrollment.

-15MGNREGA program expenditures were approximately \$159.86 per household (MSPI, 2009), which is then multiplied by 43.26 households employed for a one-student decline in enrollment.
+&lt;sup>18MGNREGA program expenditures were approximately \$159.86 per household (MSPI, 2009), which is then multiplied by 43.26 households employed for a one-student decline in enrollment.
 I convert Indian Rupees to U.S. Dollars using the average currency conversation rate in December 2009 of \$46.52 USD per Indian Rupee.

-16This number corresponds to the increased spending on school latrines (\$11), divided by the resulting total expenditure (\$6,915 plus \$11).
-Note that, as of 2005, there was still no latrine in 40% of government schools and, therefore, substantial remaining scope for intervention along this margin (DISE, 2005).
+&lt;sup>19This number corresponds to the increased spending on school latrines (\$11), divided by the resulting total expenditure (\$6,915 plus \$11).
+Note that, as of 2005, there was still no latrine in 40% of government schools and, therefore, substantial remaining scope for intervention along this margin (DISE, 2009).

-the negative spillover impact on education could be offset through an additional 0.35% of expenditure.
-The estimated costs of increasing school enrollment vary across interventions and developing country contexts, with estimates between \$2.81 and \$130.82 per additional student (Kazianga et al., 2013), but typical estimates are much smaller than MGNREGA expenditures of \$3,087 per one-student decline in enrollment.
+estimates between \$2.81 and \$130.82 per additional student (surveyed in Kazianga et al., 2013), but typical estimates are much smaller than MGNREGA expenditures of \$3,087 per one-student decline in enrollment.
+Different policy interventions may impact different types of students, but these numbers give a rough sense of overall magnitudes.